Tarro

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Tarro has a median taxpayer income of $54,737 and an average income of $63,634 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The median taxpayer income in Tarro suburb is $54,737 and the average is $63,634 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
 This is lower than national averages, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Tarro would be approximately $59,587 (median) and $69,272 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Tarro fall between the 11th and 14th percentiles nationally.
-Income analysis shows that the $400 - 799 bracket dominates with 28.3% of residents (484 people), differing from regional levels where the $1,500 - 2,999 category predominates at 29.9%.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $59,587 (median) and $69,272 (average).
+Census 2021 data shows that household, family, and personal incomes in Tarro fall between the 11th and 14th percentiles nationally.
+Income analysis reveals that the $400 - $799 bracket dominates with 28.3% of residents (484 people), differing from regional levels where the $1,500 - $2,999 category predominates at 29.9%.
 Housing affordability pressures are severe in Tarro, with only 84.3% of income remaining after housing costs, ranking at the 12th percentile nationally.

 Frequently Asked Questions - Income